NormalReedus/cache-me-ousside/README.md

   - [Cache limitations](#cache-limitations)

 ## About
 `cache-me-ousside` is a server that will proxy all requests to any REST API and cache results of the configured routes in memory, so you can serve the results faster on the next request without having to do database queries or other expensive operations multiple times.
+In other words, you can cache your REST API resources outside of the API, so you don't have to integrate a cache on the API itself, making setup much easier.

 `cache-me-ousside` is a Least Recently Used cache, which means that when the cache is at capacity, the least recently accessed cache entries will be removed first (the FIFO principle).
 You can configure the cache capacity to be either a fixed number of entries or use a memory based limit (coming soon).